Drug addiction: getting help

-Talking therapies, such as cognitive behavioural therapy (CBT), help you to see how your thoughts and feelings affect your behaviour.
+Talking therapies, such as CBT, help you to see how your thoughts and feelings affect your behaviour.

 Treatment with medicines

-If you're dependent on heroin or another opioid drug, you may be offered a substitute drug, such as methadone.
+If you're dependent on heroin or another opioid, you may be offered a substitute drug, such as methadone.

 This means you can get on with your treatment without having to worry about withdrawing or buying street drugs.

-This is for people who want to stop taking opioid drugs like heroin completely.
+This is for people who want to stop taking opioids like heroin completely.
 It helps you to cope with the withdrawal symptoms.

 Some people find support groups like Narcotics Anonymous helpful.
 Your keyworker can tell you where your nearest group is.